Johnlon/integrated-circuit-tester/README.md

 Connect the tester circuit to the computer over the USB port and enable the serial console with the correct baud rate.

-Update the software to choose the chip you intend to test for by modifying the software - TBD.

-Place the chip being tested into the Zif placing the chip against the top of the Zif.
+Place the chip being tested into the ZIF, placing the chip against the top of the ZIF.

+:x: If you are using the original revision of the board, then the top row of pins must be avoided.
+Just sit the chip in row 2 of the ZIF instead.
+This problem is now corrected in EasyEda.

 Step 3: Run the test
 -----

+Edit the software to run whatever mode you are after.
+It's defined in the setup function.

+Options are:

+- Identification - where the device runs through a database of test cases to identify the chip
+- Interactive - where tests can be entered on the serial console
+- Plus there are a couple of modes in miscTests.ino to do with testing LED arrays and also the interesting capacitance decay test mentioned elsewhere in this documentation.

 Upload the program to the Arduino Nano.

 Observe the test results in the serial console.
-You will see each test case plus the results for that test case.

-See section "Test results" above for a decoding of the test output.
+See the section "Test results" above for a decoding of the test output.

 What I learned
 ====